 Wherever they originated, we know that scones were first made with oats, shaped in a round, cut into wedges, and then baked.

 The scones available to Anna would have been oaten and dense, unlike the scones of today, which are light and fluffy—and there are so many choices!

 We can't even agree on how to pronounce the word "scone."
 Perhaps this little poem will assist:

 To order me a buttered scone

 And ordered me a buttered scone.

-Fresh diced apples are stirred into a buttery scone batter and baked with sugar and spice and everything nice.
+Fresh diced apples are stirred into a buttery and baked with sugar and spice, and everything is nice.
 The cider glaze is an extra step, but please take the time to make it.
 You will be glad you did (and by the way, if there are any leftovers, it tastes wonderful on top of vanilla ice cream).

 White Chocolate Cranberry Scones